Thickness planer

-A thickness planer (also known in the UK and Australia as a thicknesser or in North America as a planer) is a woodworking machine to trim boards to a consistent thickness throughout their length.
+A thickness planer (also known in the UK and Australia as a thicknesser or in North America as a planer) is a woodworking machine used to plane boards to a consistent thickness throughout their length, with two parallel faces.

 This machine transcribes the desired thickness using the downside as a reference / index.
-So, to produce a completely straight planed board requires that the down surface is straight before planing.
-Obtaining the first flat side requires either face planing with a jointer or face planing using a planer and jointer sled.
+So, to produce a completely flat, planed board requires that the down surface is flat before planing.
+Obtaining the first flat side requires face jointing with a either a jointer or hand plane; or face planing using a planer and jointer sled.

 Function

 A thickness planer is a woodworking machine to trim boards to a consistent thickness throughout their length and flat on both surfaces.

-It is different from a surface planer, or jointer, where the cutter head is set into the bed surface.
-A surface planer has slight advantages for producing the first flat surface and may be able to do so in a single pass.
-However the thicknesser has more important advantages in that it can produce a board with a consistent thickness, avoids producing a tapered board, and by making passes on each side and turning the board, may also be used for the initial preparation of an unplaned board.
+It is different from a surface planer, or jointer, where the cutter head is set between two bed surfaces of differing heights.
+A surface planer is used to create a first flat surface.
+The thickness planer (USA) or thicknesser (UK) produce a board with a consistent thickness, as long as the board has one flat face to use as the reference for the face being milled parallel to the first.